shariqshah/symmetry/README.md

 - ## TODO

+	- Remove model and replace all usages with static mesh
 	- Re-Implement player logic
 	- Re-Implement saving/loading scene to/from files
 	- Bring back functionality and complete overhaul